Give-and-take matrix

 What is the give-and-take matrix? | Give-and-take is a structured process allowing research teams with diverse disciplinary backgrounds to establish links between individual research parts or subprojects. |

 Why should it be applied? | The tool makes a project with subprojects within an overarching framework more integrative and can lead to improved interactions.
-It helps clarifying who does what and how the various contributions can best be interfaced.
+It helps to clarify who does what and how the various contributions can best be connected.
 Through this tool, mutual understanding will be strengthened.
-It helps making mutual expectations explicit and identifying potentials for intensified or further collaboration. |
+It helps to make mutual expectations explicit and to identify potentials for intensified or further collaboration. |

 Download as a A3 PDF: Give-and-take matrix

 When should it be applied? | The tool is generally helpful if links between subprojects are unclear, need to be specified or have changed.
 Preferably the tool is applied at the very beginning of project planning, best during the actual problem framing.
 In later project stages, it can for example be used to explore cross-cutting results or interrelations of achieved results, i.e. if additional analyses are possible based on the results from the interactions induced by the tool.
-Further, it can be helpful for writing reports as linkages between research parts can be established and necessary cross-references established. |
+It can further be used to write reports as links between research parts established and necessary cross-references established. |

 How does it work? | The tool is organized with one core matrix (give-and-take matrix) and proceeds as a group workshop of at least three hours, along the following steps: 1) Each subproject individually prepares answers to the following questions: